 The conduct of detailed environmental inventories and assessments is an ongoing activity.
-Each year the Commission staff responds to numerous requests from State, county, and local units and agencies of government for detailed natural resource base information for potential development sites or other sites of concern.
+Each year the Commission staff responds to numerous requests from State, county, and local units and agencies of government for detailed natural resource base information for proposed infrastructure and utility projects, potential development sites, proposed public land acquisitions, or other sites of concern.

 The platting inventory provides a basis for monitoring current development activity in the Region in relation to the regional land use plan.
-The results of the platting inventory are also used in the preparation of each new generation of the regional land use plan and in the preparation of county and local comprehensive plans under the Commission's community assistance planning program.
+The results of the platting inventory are also used to prepare each new generation of the regional land use plan and to prepare county and local comprehensive plans under the Commission's community assistance planning program.

 The special environmental inventories and assessments precisely establish the boundaries of natural resource base features, thereby indicating how the open space recommendations of the regional plan apply to individual properties, an important step in plan implementation.
-In addition, the results of the special environmental inventories are incorporated into the Commission's natural resource and land use base files, which are used in many of the Commission's planning programs.
+In addition, the results of the special environmental inventories are incorporated into the Commission's environmental corridor and land use base files, which are used in many of the Commission's planning programs.

-The ongoing inventory and update of the Region's land use inventory, especially with regard to environmental inventories, supplements and enhances the land use inventory work conducted under project 100-1000, which is based on Orthophotography collected on a five year cycle.
-The continually updated land use inventory information allows the Commission to quantify the potential impacts associated with the regional transportation plan and future refinements to the plan based on up to date information rather than relying solely on a once every five year update.
+The ongoing inventory and update of the Region's land use inventory, especially with regard to the platting and environmental inventories, supplements and enhances the land use inventory work conducted under project 100-1000, which is based on Orthophotography collected on a five-year cycle.
+The continually updated land use inventory information allows the Commission to quantify the potential impacts associated with the regional transportation plan and future refinements to the plan based on up to date information rather than relying solely on a once every five-year update.

-As part of the platting inventory, copies of all subdivision plats recorded in 2019 will be obtained from the Wisconsin Department of Administration and from county Register of Deeds offices, as appropriate.
+As part of the platting inventory, copies of all subdivision plats recorded in 2020 will be obtained from the Wisconsin Department of Administration and from county Register of Deeds offices, as appropriate.
 Selected data-including the subdivision name, location by minor civil division and U.S. Public Land Survey one-quarter-section, date of recording, number of lots, lot size, dedicated areas, and type of sanitary sewerage facilities-will be computer encoded.

-The special environmental inventories involve site-specific inventories of woodlands, wetlands, prairies, wildlife habitats, and fish and aquatic life habitats; provision of species lists, noting any rare, endangered, or threatened species present; evaluation of the ecological value of the site and its significance within the Region; and an assessment of any environmental impacts attendant to proposed public projects, upon request.
+The special environmental inventories involve site-specific inventories of woodlands, wetlands, prairies, wildlife habitats, fish and aquatic life habitats, and environmental corridors; provision of species lists, noting any rare, endangered, or threatened species present; evaluation of the ecological value of the site and its significance within the Region; and an assessment of any environmental impacts attendant to proposed public projects, upon request.

-The platting inventory update will be completed by April 2020.
+The platting inventory update will be completed by April 2021.
 The special environmental inventories and assessments are on-going.

-The results of the platting inventory will be summarized in a set of tables, maps, and figures in the Commission 2020 Annual Report.
+The results of the platting inventory will be updated on the Commission's website.